lionelpere/azure-devops-repository-backup/README.md

             The directory where to store the backup archive.
-       -p | --pat: The Personnal Access Token (PAT) that you need to generate for your Azure Devops Account -x|--dryrun: true/false - If you want to create a dummy file instead of cloning the repositories -v|--verbose true/false - Verbose mode
+       -p | --pat: The Personnal Access Token (PAT) that you need to generate for your Azure Devops Account -x|--dryrun: true/false - If you want to create a dummy file instead of cloning the repositories -w|--projectwiki: true/false - If you want also backup the Wiki structure of the projects -v|--verbose true/false - Verbose mode